Fueling the Fire

 Additives

-A lot of people, myself included, are hesitant to buy briquette charcoal because of the extra ingredients that manufactures add to the individual pieces.
-Before I did my research, I stayed away from briquette charcoal because I thought it contained toxic waste products and unhealthy additives.
+Many people, myself included, hesitate to buy briquette charcoal because of the extra ingredients that manufacturers add to the individual pieces.
+Before researching, I avoided briquette charcoal because I thought it contained toxic waste products and unhealthy additives.

-In truth, manufactures are simply adding products that hold the charcoal together and enhance its combustibility on the grill.
+In truth, manufacturers add products that hold the charcoal together and enhance its combustibility on the grill.
 According to a press release from Kingsford, here is the list of extra ingredients added to their briquette charcoal:

 Wood char: a wood by-product that is used as a heat source.